Defence standard packaging

 Labelling procedures and requirements

-The labelling procedure must conform to the military packaging requirements specified in defence standard 81-41 (Part 6).
+The labelling procedure must conform to the military packaging requirements specified in Def Stan 81-41 (Part 6).

-Suppliers must use either a waterproof and transparent strip of tape equipped with pressure-sensitive adhesive or a layer of adhesive emulsion and polyvinyl acetate to protect external paper labels.
-Further detailed instructions for these materials are available in the Defence Standard, outlined explicitly in Def Stan 75-3 and Def Stan 80-132, respectively.
+Suppliers must use either a waterproof, transparent strip of tape with pressure-sensitive adhesive or a layer of adhesive emulsion and polyvinyl acetate to protect external paper labels.
+Further detailed instructions for these materials are available in the Defence Standards, specifically Def Stan 75-3 and Def Stan 80-132.

-Alternative labels such as IPSM15 already exist for pallets, where the wood undergoes heat treatment to facilitate international goods shipments.
+Alternative labels, such as ISPM 15, already exist for pallets, where the wood undergoes heat treatment to facilitate international shipments of goods.

 Summary

-Military packaging is inherently more complex and requires greater consideration than the majority of standard packaging.
-However, defence standards, including def-stan 81-41, ensure that packaging protects equipment against all eventualities, arrives intact and remains serviceable with the appropriate documentation.
+Military packaging is inherently more complex and requires greater consideration than standard packaging.
+However, defence standards, including Def Stan 81-41, ensure that packaging protects equipment against all eventualities, arrives intact, and remains serviceable with the appropriate documentation.

-We have more than 30 years of experience providing military packaging at GWP and the wider Macfarlane Group.
-And as MPAS packaging suppliers, we can also help you with free, impartial advice.
+At GWP, we have more than 30 years of experience providing military packaging across the wider Macfarlane Group, and, as MPAS-certified packaging suppliers, we can also help you with free, impartial advice.

-So, if you need help understanding def stan 81-41 – and how it impacts your packaging – please speak with one of our packaging experts.
+If you need help understanding Def Stan 81-41 and how it affects your packaging, please speak with one of our packaging experts.

 Share this article